PrateekNITH/Num-Meth/README.md

 # Num-Meth
-This repo is a test repo
+This is a calculator for calculating: -
-for applying my knowledge of python
+-> Roots of given equation
+->Interpolating curve
+-> Numerical integration

+......Project Under Progress.......